-The company currently has overall 7 directors, composing of 4 executive committees and 3 independent committees who have real independence out of the Management and have neither business relationship nor any other kinds of relationship with the company.
+The company currently has overall 12 directors, composing of 6 executive committees, 2 non-executive committees and 4 independent committees who have real independence out of the Management and have neither business relationship nor any other kinds of relationship with the company.
 This is to ensure of the autonomy and neutrality of the Board in respect of governance.